Miye ou Miye: Weather

 Miye ou Miye, experiences شلوق shlūq winds (also known as Sirocco in Europe and Khamaseen in Northern Africa).
 These winds are most common during autumn and spring seasons.
 Shlūq winds are red Sahara dust and is associated with storms and heavy rain, the wind being very strong, the duration may be as short as half a day or may last several days (usually four days).

 Parks and recreation

 Miye ou Miye Park was created in 2001.

 Byader Park is used for religious activities and athletic events.
-This land used to be owned by several farmers’ families.
-At this location the farmers used to beat the head of the wheat stalk with a club like tool to loosen the grain, then throw it into the air.
-The lighter chaff material blew away further on the ground than the grain which was heavier.
-The grain was then collected and sold at the local mill.
-Over the years, they donated their ownership in this land to the interest of the town.